ESP32 Web Server Control Servo motor with Arduino IDE

 }

-Before you upload code, you need to change network credentials and change them with your WiFI name and password.
+Note: Before you upload this code, make sure to change your network credentials according to your WiFi name and password.

-After uploading this code to ESP32 board, open your serial monitor and note down the IP address as shown in picture below:
+After uploading this code to the ESP32 board, we need to open the serial monitor and note down the IP address, as shown in the picture above.

-You can control the position of servo’s shaft with the help of this slider.
+We can control the position of the servo’s shaft with the help of this slider.

-You can move the slideR in the left or right position to rotate the motor position in the clockwise and ant-clockwise direction.
+This slider can move in the right or left position, which will rotate the motor in the clockwise or anti-clockwise direction, respectively.

 Code working

-• It will create a web page with a slider.
-Any web client can connect to this web page through an IP address we get in the last section.
+- It will create a web page with a slider.
+Any web client can connect to this web page through an IP address we get on the serial monitor of the Arduino IDE.

-• Web client once opens the web page, they do not need to update the page, again and again, to update the position of the slider because we use the AJAX javascript file to refresh the web page automatically when a user updates the position of the slider.
+- Once a web client opens the web page, it does not need to update the page, again and again, to update the position of the slider because we use the AJAX javascript file to refresh the web page automatically when a user updates the position of the slider.

-• Web page sends HTTP requests to ESP32 to update position of a servo motor.
+- This web page sends HTTP requests to the ESP32 to update the position of a servo motor.

-These lines add libraries of the WiFi driver and servo motor.
+The following code lines add the libraries of the WiFi driver and the servo motor.

 #include <WiFi.h> // add library of WiFi for ESP32